loicmorvan/Windsor/docs/wcf-facility.md

 ## Installing the facility

-WCF Integration Facility lives in `Castle.Facilities.WcfIntegration.dll` file distributed as part of Windsor binary package.
+WCF Integration Facility lives in `Castle.Windsor.Facilities.WcfIntegration.dll` file distributed as part of Windsor binary package.

 If you're using Nuget, you'll have to download it separately using the following command: